lugu/toner_chip_reset/README.md

 * Understand the cricuit
 * Try i2c clock at 400kHz and 1MHz
 * Scan for device
+* Analyse I2C trame with a logical analyser

 Todo
 =====

 * Read one EEPROM datasheet
+* Verifies the timming between read and write operations
 * Find the exact EEPROM chip model
 * Find a dummy i2c device to validate the communication
 * Communicate with the dummy i2c device